worldbank/rissk/FEATURES_SCORES.md

 **Score**

-For variables with at least 3 different answer values and a minimum of ??? responses set in total, anomalies in `f__first_decimal` are identified by `variable_name` using [Isolation Forest Algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html).
-The `contamination` parameter is set to 0.10 by default (based on testing data) and can be adjusted in `environment/main.yaml`.
-Increase it to be stricter, decrease to be more lenient.
+For variables with at least 3 different answer values and a minimum of 100 records in total, anomalies in `f__first_decimal` are identified by `variable_name` using COF

 As an example, if most answer values to a question contain decimals such as 0.25, 0.33, 0.5, 0.66, 0.75, a different value such as 0.47 would be flagged as anomaly.